How to tweak existing Medium iOS app features with Theos & Logos - part 2

 Preference UI

 For preference UI, I’m using slider cell and static text cell to display slider value (we call it specifiers).
-Let open Resources/Root.plist
+Let open Resources/Root.plist file and modify like this (you might have a look other preferences specifier plist to understand how to use it)

 1